lodthe/external-merge-sort/README.md

 An implementation of external merge sort algorithm (with 2-way merge) written in Go.
 This particular implementation sorts strings.
 The implementation is located [here](./pkg/algo/merge_sort.go).

-As it's implementation of an algorithm in external memory, we are interested in disk usage.
-If the size of main memory is M, and we read/write B bytes at a time,
+As it's an implementation of an algorithm in external memory, we are interested in disk usage.
+If the size of the main memory is M, and we read/write B bytes at a time, the number of disk ops to sort N bytes is `O(N/B * log(N/M))` [[png](./media/why-tex-is-still-not-supported-in-markdown.png)] (for two-way merge).

 The tool is not for production usage.
 If you want to sort huge files with high performance, probably, you want to find an implementation written in C or C++ (or any other programming language without a garbage collector).